 squeeze of lemon juice

-Put the flowers and sugar into a bowl and using a wooden spoon or pestle, mix them well, bruising the petals.
+Pull the flowers from the stems and put them into a bowl with the sugar.
+Use a wooden spoon or pestle to mix them well, bruising the petals.
 Leave this for a couple of hours so the sugar starts to turn a violet colour.